lzxindustries/lzxtm/docs/modules/scrolls.md

 <!--
-AFR note: I'm not seeing any Scrolls firmware in the repo -->
+AFR note: I'm not seeing any Scrolls firmware ZIP in the repo -->

 <!--